Documentation of Nkami

 9: Journal Publications:

-The deposit also includes high-quality journal articles on varied domains of the language.
+The collection also includes high-quality journal articles on varied domains of the language.
 So far, seven papers on Nkami have been published in peer-reviewed journals, one has been accepted and awaiting publication this year (2018), and there are some others too in preparation, under review or revision.
 Those that have been deposited so far are:

 1/ Animacy in Nkami/Yes